storyblok/storyblok-markdown-richtext/README.md

-# storyblok-markdown-richtext
+# HTML/Markdown to Storyblok's Richtext converter

-Utils library to work with Markdown and Richtext in the Storyblok.
+This tool helps you parse html/markdown and convert it into the JSON format of Storyblok's richtext field.

 ## Usage

-Install the `storyblok-markdown-richtext`:
+Install the npm module `storyblok-markdown-richtext`:

 ```sh
 $ yarn add storyblok-markdown-richtext # npm install storyblok-markdown-richtext
 ```

-And uses the functions where you need:
+And use the functions where you need:

 ```js
 import { markdownToRichtext } from 'storyblok-markdown-richtext'